8 Southern Cities with the Lowest Cost of Living

 This million-plus population city is progressing fast.
 Startups receive an incentive for entrepreneurship, and there are many job offers for medical workers.
 Despite being a large city and growing, rent in Nashville is still under $1,000, and buying your own home is affordable.

 Music City has no chance for boredom.
 Nashville’s entertainment scene is flourishing, following the demand of young business people for exclusive places and events on weekends.
+It’s also a great place to invest, like getting a Tennessee real estate license online.

 Fort Smith, Arkansas